satry22/Lets-Play/README.md

   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Main Branch
   - Once the main branch has been selected, the page will be automatically refreshed with a display to indicate the successful deployment.

-The live link can be found here - https://satry22.github.io/Lets-Play/

 ## Credits